-The match will be Burton's first visit to Valley Parade since the opening leg of the League 2 Play-Off Semi-Final between City and the Brewers in May 2013.
+The match will also be City's first visit to the Pirelli Stadium since the memorable second leg of the League 2 Play-Off Semi-Final between the Bantams and the Brewers in May 2013.

 First half goals from Burton duo Calvin Zola (2) and Robbie Weir put the visitors in a strong position, 3-1 up going into the half time break.
 City's Garry Thompson pulled a goal back in the second period but the Brewers still held a 3-2 advantage after the first game.

-A strong showing from Phil Parkinson's Bantams in the second leg just three days later, however, eventually saw City secure their spot in the Play-Off Final and their second trip to Wembley in around three months following their appearance in the Capital One Cup Final earlier in the season.
+Despite a few nervy moments at the end, City saw the job out to secure a place in the League 2 Play-Off Final and a second trip to Wembley in just three months after their appearance in the Capital One Cup Final earlier in the season.

-City's goalkeeper on that sunny day back in April 2013 - Jon McLaughlin - is expected to line up against the Bantams this weekend after joining the Brewers in the summer of 2014.
+City's goalkeeper on that day in May 2013 - Jon McLaughlin - is expected to line up against the Bantams this weekend after joining the Brewers in the summer of 2014.

 Having originally signed for City under former Bantams boss Stuart McCall back in 2008, McLaughlin was the club's longest serving player up until his departure to the Pirelli Stadium.